 Handbook 44 was first published in 1949, having been preceded by similar handbooks of various designations and in several forms, beginning in 1918.
-This edition was developed by the Committee on Specifications and Tolerences of the National Conference on Weights and Measures, with the assistance of the Office of Weights and Measures of the National Bureau of Standards.
+This 1982 edition was developed by the Committee on Specifications and Tolerances of the National Conference on Weights and Measures, with the assistance of the Office of Weights and Measures of the National Bureau of Standards.
+It includes amendments adopted by the 66th National Conference on Weights and Measures during its annual meeting in 1981.
+Handbook 44 is published in its entirety each year following the annual meeting of the National Conference on Weights and Measures.

-The National Bureau of Standards has a statutory responsibility for "cooperation with the states in securing uniformity of weights and measures laws and methods of inspection."
+The National Bureau of Standards has a statutory responsibility for "cooperation with the States in securing uniformity of weights and measures laws and methods of inspection."
 In partial fulfillment of this responsibility, the Bureau is pleased to publish these recommendations of the National Conference.

-ERNEST AMBLER
+ERNEST AMBLER Director